lae/web/_posts/2012-01-23-finally-set-up-jekyll.md

 There doesn't really seem to be a lot of documentation with setting up a Jekyll site on the internet yet, so hopefully this will come in handy.

+Update: Just pushed an initial commit for [this site's source at Github][].

 [Jekyll]: https://github.com/mojombo/jekyll
+[this site's source at GitHub]: https://github.com/liliff/web